clairey-zx81/json-model/README.md

 - [ ] design: namespace, only some defs exported, and cannot have multi-level refs `$r#N#xxx`?
 - [ ] python: use mandatory keyword parameters where appropriate
 - [ ] feature: `--extension openapi` to activate an extension ? default `none`, `moschin`…
-- [ ] design: convention for local vs exported definitions? capital?
+- [ ] design: add convention for local vs exported definitions? capital?
-- [ ] feature: make (static/dynamic) compiled exported defs accessible… which implies fname control
 - [ ] static: separate compilation of included models
 - [ ] command: add option to control name of generated function
 - [ ] command: add option to do/skip check of `~` model